PhillipeAlves/wine_api/README.md

 ### _/api/breakdown/year/{lotCode}_

-> It returns a breakdown of the TOTAL percentage for each unique year value.
+> It returns a breakdown of the total percentage for each unique year value.

 ### _/api/breakdown/variety/{lotCode}_

-> It returns a breakdown of the TOTAL percentage for each unique variety value.
+> It returns a breakdown of the total percentage for each unique variety value.

 ### _/api/breakdown/region/{lotCode}_

-> It returns a breakdown of the TOTAL percentage for each unique region value.
+> It returns a breakdown of the total percentage for each unique region value.

 ### _/api/breakdown/year-variety/{lotCode}_

-> It returns a breakdown of the TOTAL percentage for each unique combination of year and variety.
+> It returns a breakdown of the total percentage for each unique combination of year and variety.

 ---